Frequently Asked Questions

 In a nutshell the WebSocket API is low level, Mercure is a high level.
 Mercure provides convenient built-in features such as authorization, re-connection, state reconciliation and a presence API ; while with WebSockets, you need to implement them yourself.

-Also WebSockets are not designed to leverage HTTP/2+ and are known to be hard to secure.
-On the other hand Mercure relies on plain HTTP connections and benefits from the performance an security improvement built-in the latest versions of this protocol.
+Also, WebSockets are not designed to leverage HTTP/2+ and are known to be hard to secure.
+On the other hand Mercure relies on plain HTTP connections and benefits from the performance and security improvement built-in the latest versions of this protocol.

 Basically, in most cases Mercure can be used as a modern and easier to use replacement for WebSocket.